cosconatilab/PyRMD/README.md

 # Updates

-Version 1.03 fixes a rare error that led to crashes when processing more exotic compounds
+Version 1.03 fixes a rare bug that led to crashes when processing more exotic compounds in screening mode.